ArekSredzki/electron-release-server/README.md

 ## Weave Customizations

 1. Updated the file adapter in AssetService.js and README to use GCP bucket

 2. Updated UI to reflect Weave

-3. Added custom delete asset adapter to support GCP instead of AWS s3 bucket /services/CustomDeleteAdapter.js
+3. Added custom delete asset adapter to support GCP instead of AWS s3 bucket /services/CustomGcpDisk.js

+4. Added getSignedUrl() method to the CustomGcpDisk.js so that we can pass the direct download url to autoUpdater so downloads directly to cut costs for egress.

+5. Updated VersionController.js to use getSignedUrl() & pass that back to autoUpdater instead of the download url however this is only setup for general updates

-4. Updated AssetController.js create function to dynamically set the dirname to current version being uploaded ex: release-v1.0.0
+5. Updated AssetController.js create function to dynamically set the dirname to current version being uploaded ex: release-v1.0.0

-5. Added dotenv package to load in my env variables
+6. Added dotenv package to load in my env variables